nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-06-goldeneye.md

 ![screenshot32](../assets/images/goldeneye/screenshot32.png)

 The server will then look into the aspell path to identify the binary that it will execute.
-In our case, it will use Python and run our code, opening a reverse shell.
+In our case, it will use Python and run our code, opening a reverse shell:

 ![screenshot34](../assets/images/goldeneye/screenshot34.png)